SORRY, SUBMISSIONS ARE CLOSED.

 Switchback is an online publication of the MFA in Writing Program at the University of San Francisco.
 We are a biannual journal because that’s about all we can handle.
 We generally open submissions for a few months at a time, then catch our breath while we put together the issue.
-Right now we're accepting submissions for Switchback Issue 22, to be published in Fall 2015.
+Right now we're not accepting submissions.

 For our next issue, an Editor's Prize will be awarded in the amount of $200.00 to the submission we find the most inspiring, jarring, outstanding, or just downright brilliant.
 Additional prizes in the amounts of $75.00 and $50.00 will be awarded to the first two runners-up.
 There is, amazingly, no fee to enter!